LogtalkDotOrg/logtalk3/manuals/_sources/userman/documenting.rst.txt

    ]).

 The first argument can also a grammar rule non-terminal indicator, ``Name//Arity``.
-Keys should be atoms and values should be bound terms.
+Keys should be atoms.
+Values should be bound terms.
 The following keys are predefined and may be processed specially by Logtalk tools: